-Sudden Oak Death (SOD) was first identified in the mid-1990s, when a large number of oaks and tanoaks began dying off in California’s coastal hardwood forests apparently victims of an then unknown disease.
+Sudden Oak Death (SOD) first came to attention in the mid-1990s, when a large number of oaks and tanoaks began dying off in California’s coastal hardwood forests apparently victims of a then unknown disease.
 By the summer of 2000, the pathogen causing SOD was isolated, and was subsequently named Phytophthora ramorum.
-Since 2004, SOD has been recognized in 14 coastal California counties, from Monterey north to Humboldt, as well as in Curry County, Oregon.
-While the disease has continued to spread within the infested area, no new counties in either state have been found with the pathogen.
+Since 2004, SOD has been recognized in 15 coastal California counties, from Monterey north to Trinity, as well as in Curry County, Oregon.
+The principal spread of the disease has been within already infested areas.

 In the United Kingdom, P. ramorum has been found in mature larch plantations, infecting shoots and foliage, producing wilted, withered shoot tips, blackened needles, and branch dieback.
 Since 2009, 8.5 million larch over nearly 22,000 acres have either been cut or are in the process of being felled in an effort to contain the pathogen’s spread.
 Understory beech, birch, oak, and western hemlock have all been found with bole cankers.
 Some of the confirmed sites have little or no rhododendron present.
 Prior to these findings in 2009, tree infection in the UK has only been identified in relatively close proximity to infected rhododendron.